 What Is Foursomes Golf Format?

-In the game of golf, there are many different competition formats that players could use to play.
-Usually, individuals play in a foursome and everyone plays individually in order to compete for the best score.
-However, foursomes golf, also known as “alternate shot" is when two players share a ball and take turns striking it.
+In golf, there are many different competition formats that players can use to play.
+Usually, golfers play in a foursome, and everyone plays individually to compete for the best score.
+However, foursomes golf, also known as “alternate shot,” is when two players share a ball and take turns striking it.

-There are some strategies to playing in this type of format that could help in a team winning.
+There are some strategies to playing in this format that could help a team win.
 Before starting the round, figure out which holes have the hardest tee shots.
-Use this information to plan out the round and figure out which player should take the first tee shot.
+Use this information to plan out the round and determine which player should take the first tee shot.
 For example, if most of the longer holes are even-numbered, you might want the partner who drives the ball further to tee off on the even-numbered holes.
 This can be applied to par 3s as well.
 If most of the par 3s are on even-numbered holes, you will want the partner with better iron play to take the tee shots on those holes.

 In foursomes, rules state that when a penalty occurs, it does not alter which partner takes the shot next.
 This means that if you hit your ball out of bounds, for example, your partner will still take the next stroke from the original spot while adding a stroke to your team’s score.